chrishunt/github-auth/README.md

 (localhost)$
 ```

-Now remove your public keys from the keys file:
+Next, remove your public keys from the keys file:

 ```bash
 $ gh-auth remove chrishunt
 Removing 2 key(s) from '/Users/chris/.ssh/authorized_keys'
 ```

-You should no longer be able to login to the machine since the keys have been
+Since you've removed your keys, verify now that you can no longer login to your
-removed.
+machine with public key authentication:

 ```bash
 $ ssh -o PreferredAuthentications=publickey localhost